chaaugiang/E-Commerce-Review-Intelligence-Pipeline/README.md

 ## My Contribution
 This was a collaborative analytics project.
-My primary contribution focused on the **SQL-to-analysis portion of the workflow**, including the database extraction process and several downstream analyses.

-I contributed to:
+My primary contribution includes:
 - **Building a reusable Python extraction utility** that connects to a remote MySQL database and exports selected analytical tables to local CSV files.
-- Implementing command-line parameters, YAML-based database configuration, logging, exception handling, and file-overwrite protection to make the extraction process reusable across multiple analytical outputs.
 - Preparing and working with SQL outputs for analyses covering **verified purchase behavior, rating distribution, reviewer rating bias, and review seasonality**.
 - Developing R visualizations to communicate these patterns and translate analytical results into understandable business insights.
 - Contributing to the interpretation and communication of findings within the final analysis.